TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Experiments

-To further ablate the effect of each reward component, we conduct an ablation study using Gemma-2-9B-IT as the victim model.
-The results are shown in Table \ref{table:ablation}.
-Incorporating only the outcome reward provides a competitive baseline, but it lacks guidance on how to reach the final harmful output.
-Compared to the outcome-only baseline, adding $r_{h_1}$ notably improves ASR by suppressing overly harmful intermediate queries that tend to provoke refusals, thereby maintaining viable multi-turn trajectories.
-Incorporating $r_{h_2}$ also yields consistent gains, as it primarily encourages the attacker to move steadily toward the harmful target, supplying dense feedback that prevents semantic drift.
-When combined, these auxiliary rewards guide the search toward more effective trajectories and yield consistent improvements.
+\paragraph{Ablation} To further ablate the effect of each reward component, we conduct an ablation study using Gemma-2-9B-IT as the victim model in Table \ref{table:ablation}.
+It can be observed that: (1) Incorporating only the outcome reward $r_o$ provides a competitive baseline, but it lacks dense process guidance to optimize the attack trajectory, which is crucial for multi-turn jailbreak attacks.
+(2) In contrast, adding $r_{h_1}$ notably improves ASR by suppressing overly harmful intermediate prompts that tend to provoke refusals, thereby maintaining more viable multi-turn trajectories.
+(3) Furthermore, incorporating $r_{h_2}$ also yields consistent gains, as it encourages the attacker to move steadily toward the harmful prompt, providing dense feedback that helps keep the interaction focused on the original harmful prompts instead of drifting to unrelated responses.
+Overall, our method integrates all three rewards ($r_o$, $r_{h_1}$, and $r_{h_2}$), yielding complementary guidance that enables more effective trajectory optimization and consistent improvements.

-\paragraph{Diversity} To assess both the effectiveness and diversity of our approach, we compare RL-MTJail against a representative set of baselines: (1) the template-driven ReNeLLM, (2) the ASCII-based ArtPrompt, (3) the RL-based Jailbreak-R1 explicitly optimized for diversity, (4) the DPO-based multi-turn methods Siren and MTSA, (5) the clue-driven ActorAttack, and (6) the multi-agent framework X-Teaming.

-We quantify diversity by embedding each attack query using the MiniLMv2 encoder~\cite{wang-etal-2021-minilmv2} and then computing the average pairwise cosine distance between queries generated for the same harmful target at a given turn.
-The resulting diversity score is subsequently averaged across all turns and targets.
-During training, we employ an entropy regularization coefficient of 0.01 (\cf Eq.~\eqref{eq:final_obj}) to encourage exploratory behavior.
-At evaluation, both the temperature and top-p sampling parameters are set to 1.0.

-As shown in Figure~\ref{fig:diversity_vs_asr}, the template-based ReNeLLM and ASCII-based ArtPrompt exhibit limited diversity, likely because their generation is constrained by rigid templates or fixed prompt patterns.
-Notably, RL-MTJail achieves diversity levels comparable to Jailbreak-R1, which is directly optimized for diversity and trails only slightly behind ActorAttack and X-Teaming, both of which explicitly generate multiple attack strategies in advance.
-Furthermore, RL-MTJail attains this diversity while simultaneously achieving substantially higher attack success rates, indicating a more favorable balance between effectiveness and diversity.